DKFZ-ODCF/IndelCallingWorkflow/README.md

 ## Data Requirements

 There are quite extensive requirements in annotation etc. data required for the workflow.
 Please have a look at the file `resources/configurationFiles/analysisIndelCalling.xml`.
-Note that input all VCF files need to be indexed with tabix.
+Note that input all VCF and BED files need to be indexed with tabix.

 # Run flags / switches